Features

 - Teacher plans to use all lesson time to further learning.
 Time-fillers do not feature

-- Teacher identifies key vocabulary and terms for all students
+- Teacher identifies key high level vocabulary and terms for all students

 - Teacher uses knowledge builders/skills ladders and references them in lessons when appropriate